soumyadip1995/soumyadip1995.github.io/_posts/2024-11-08-Effective Accelerationism.md

 where $R$, is the Riemannian manifold over the space of distributions

-So, the negative gradient function for the steepest descentcan be considered as the instantaneous rate of reduction in $h$ per unit change in $\theta$ [[3]](https://www.google.com/url?q=https%3A%2F%2Farxiv.org%2Fpdf%2F1412.1193) .
+So, the negative gradient function for the steepest descent can be considered as the instantaneous rate of reduction in $h$ per unit change in $\theta$ [[3]](https://www.google.com/url?q=https%3A%2F%2Farxiv.org%2Fpdf%2F1412.1193) .

 Therefore,